KevChaplin/random-quote-generator/README.md

 User Story #10: I can tweet the current quote by clicking on the #tweet-quote a element.
 This a element should include the "twitter.com/intent/tweet" path in its href attribute to tweet the current quote.

-User Story #11: The #quote-box wrapper element should be horizontally centered.
+User Story #11: The #quote-box wrapper element should be horizontally centred.
 Please run tests with browser's zoom level at 100% and page maximized.